 In this article, we are going to discuss the following topics in details

-- PDF processing REST API
+- PDF to HTML Conversion API

-You may also consider installing the SDK directly within the Visual Studio project as the NuGet package.
+Or, you may also consider installing the SDK directly within the Visual Studio project as the NuGet package.
 All you need to do is expand the project tree in Solution Explorer, right-click the Packages folder and select Manage NuGet Packages… option from the context menu.

 Now search Aspose.PDF Cloud in the search field, enable the checkbox beside the package name and click Add Package button.